 In order to use the best of the GIF, you need to understand how you can use it and how far you can take it in order to improve its overall functionality and usefulness.

-Well to improve your work and results, here are some of the tips that can help you, it includes :
+Well, to improve your work and results, here are some of the tips that can help you; these includes :

 Make Sure You Have A Purpose